neeraj-r-rugi/Iunctura-pdf-merger/README.md

 - Use system-determined file order
 - Prioritize directory processing over individual files
 - Not walk subdirectories
+- Not show files preview
+- Not keep temporary directories
 - Output to `./pdfmc_merged.pdf`
 - Use `./temp/` as the temporary directory